Managing Member: Everything You Need to Know

 The approval for major decisions is generally outlined in the Operating Agreement.
 The types of decisions involved include major leases, the sale of property, capital expenditures, financing, new business, capital, and operating budgets.
 The agreement may also specify the procedure for any decisions to be made about insolvency or filing for bankruptcy.
 The Operating Agreement may stipulate a specific breakdown for approvals, such as a majority vote by members, a two-thirds or higher approval rate, or the requirement that all members approve.

 If you need help with a managing member, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.